How to stop $10,000 mistakes at compile time

 type Flavor<T, F> = T & { [__flavor]?: F };

 Flavor intersects a base type T with an object containing an optional property keyed by a unique symbol.
-The unique symbol guarantees no other type can accidentally satisfy this shape.
-The ? makes the property optional, so plain values of type T remain assignable.
-This is the “flavored” approach as opposed to a strict “branded” approach where the property is required and you must use constructor functions.
+The unique symbol guarantees no other type can accidentally satisfy this shape1.
+The ? makes the property optional, so plain values of type T remain assignable without a cast2.
+This is what distinguishes flavored types from branded types, which force every value through a constructor or type assertion.

 type MinorCurrencyAmount = Flavor<number, "MinorCurrencyAmount">;